learn-co-curriculum/dsc-implementing-recommender-systems-lab/README.md

 ## Introduction

-In this lab, you'll practice creating a recommender system model using surprise.
+In this lab, you'll practice creating a recommender system model using `surprise`.
 You'll also get the chance to create a more complete recommender system pipeline to obtain the top recommendations for a specific user.

 ## Objectives

-You will be able to:
-* Fit a recommender system model to a set of data
+In this lab you will:

+- Use surprise's built-in reader class to process data to work with recommender algorithms
-* Create a function that will return the top recommendations for a user
+- Obtain a prediction for a specific user for a particular item
-* Introduce a new user to a rating matrix and make recommendations for them
+- Introduce a new user with rating to a rating matrix and make recommendations for them
+- Create a function that will return the top n recommendations for a user

 For this lab, we will be using the famous 1M movie dataset.
 It contains a collection of user ratings for many different movies.
-In the last  lesson, you got exposed to working with Surprise datasets.
-In this lab, you will also go through the process of reading in a dataset into the Surprise dataset format.
-To begin with, load the dataset into a pandas dataframe.
+In the last lesson, you were exposed to working with `surprise` datasets.
+In this lab, you will also go through the process of reading in a dataset into the `surprise` dataset format.
+To begin with, load the dataset into a Pandas DataFrame.
 Determine which columns are necessary for your recommendation system and drop any extraneous ones.

 ```python